-- Birds fleeing observers and other people using the lake and being counted twice (see above). - Misidentifications (see above). - Actively-moving birds. - Counted birds leaving the count zone and being counted again in a different count area.
+- Birds fleeing observers and other people using the lake and being counted twice (see above). - Misidentifications (see above). - Actively-moving birds. - Counted birds leaving a count zone and then being counted again in a different count area.

 This survey has the advantage that most counts have been undertaken by only two people, reducing the bias of survey methods between observers.
+All field surveyors know the birds that are likely to be present at Lake Rotoiti, which means that misidentifications are unlikely.

-5. MONITORING RECORDS 2005-2011
+MONITORING RECORDS 2005-2012

-A total of 43 bird species have been recorded during the first six years of monitoring (Table 2).
-Twenty-nine of these species are indigenous, while 14 species are introduced (including mallard/grey duck hybrids).
+A total of 46 bird species have been recorded during monitoring (Table 2).
+Twentynine of these species are indigenous, while 17 species are introduced (including mallard/grey duck hybrids).
 Nine of the indigenous species are classified as 'Threatened' or 'At Risk' by Miskelly et al. (2008).
-Of the species recorded previously during the surveys, ten were not recorded in the June 2010 to May 2011 period (feral goose, grey duck, grey teal, Australasian bittern, California quail, pheasant, kereru, Australasian magpie, skylark, greenfinch, goldfinch, redpoll).
-None of these species were commonly recorded in monthly surveys in the previous two years before wall construction began.
+Of the species recorded previously during the first six years of this study, eight were not recorded in the June 2011 to May 2012 period: Australasian bittern, grey teal, Australasian shoveler, kereru, skylark, dunnock, greenfinch, and eastern rosella.
+None of these species were commonly recorded in monthly surveys in the two years prior to wall construction.

-Table 2:Bird species recorded during surveys at the western end of Lake Rotoiti between May 2005 and May 2011.
-The threat status of birds as listed in Miskelly 2008 et al. is provided4.
+Table 2: Bird species recorded during surveys at the western end of Lake Rotoiti between May 2005 and May 2012.
+Threat status is from Miskelly 2008 et al.

+Common Name Scientific Name Threat Classification

+Grebes (family name: podici pedidae)

+New Zealand dabchick; Poliocephalus rufopectus Threatened-Nationally

+weweia · Vulnerable

+Shags (phalacrocoracidae)

-Grebes (family name: podicipedidae) New Zealand dabchick; Poliocephalus rufopectus Threatened-Nationally weweia Vulnerable Shags (phalacrocoracidae) Black shag; kawau Phalacrocorax carbo At Risk-Naturally Uncon Little black shag Phalacrocorax sulcirostris At Risk-Naturally Uncon Little shag; kawaupaka Phalacrocorax melanoleucos At Risk-Naturally Uncon
+Black shag; kawau Phalacrocorax carbo At Risk-Naturally Uncommon

-weweiaVulnerableShags (phalacrocoracidae)Phalacrocorax carboAt Risk-Naturally UnconBlack shag; kawauPhalacrocorax sulcirostrisAt Risk-Naturally UnconLittle black shagPhalacrocorax sulcirostrisAt Risk-Naturally UnconLittle shag; kawaupakaPhalacrocorax melanoleucosAt Risk-Naturally Uncon

-Shags (phalacrocoracidae)Black shag; kawauPhalacrocorax carboAt Risk-Naturally UnconLittle black shagPhalacrocorax sulcirostrisAt Risk-Naturally UnconLittle shag; kawaupakaPhalacrocorax melanoleucosAt Risk-Naturally Uncon

-Black shag; kawauPhalacrocorax carboAt Risk-Naturally UnconLittle black shagPhalacrocorax sulcirostrisAt Risk-Naturally UnconLittle shag; kawaupakaPhalacrocorax melanoleucosAt Risk-Naturally Uncon

-Little black shagPhalacrocorax sulcirostrisAt Risk-Naturally UnconLittle shag; kawaupakaPhalacrocorax melanoleucosAt Risk-Naturally Uncon
+Little black shag Phalacrocorax sulcirostris At Risk-Naturally Uncommon

-Little shag; kawaupaka Phalacrocorax melanoleucos At Risk-Naturally Uncon nmon
+Little shag; kawaupaka Phalacrocorax melanoleucos At Risk-Naturally Uncommon

-nmon

-llenene bitteme endernete (endeidee) nmon

 Herons, bitterns and egrets (ardeidae)

 White-faced heron; kotuku Ardea novaehollandiae Not threatened

 Australasian bittern (matuku) Botaurus poiciloptilus Threatened-Nationally

 Endangered

 Waterfowl (anatidae)

 Black swan Cygnus atratus Not threatened

 Canada goose Branta canadensis Introduced

 Feral goose Anser anser Introduced

 Paradise shelduck; Tadorna variegata Not threatened

 putangitangi

 Mallard Anas platyrhynchos Introduced

 Grey teal; tete Anas gracilis Not threatened

 Australasian shoveler; Anas rhynchotis Not threatened

 kuruwhengi

 New Zealand scaup; Aythya novaeseelandiae Not threatened

 papango

-Raptors (accipitridae and falconidae)
+Raptors (accipitridae and fal

 Australasian harrier; kahu Circus approximans Not threatened

 Game birds (phasianidae)

+California quail Callipepla californica Introduced

+brunnescens

 Pheasant Phasianus colchicus Introduced

-Rails, gallinules and coots (rallidae)

-Pukeko Porphyrio porphyrio Not threatened

-Australian coot Fulica atra Not threatened

-Stilts and avocets (recurvirostridae)

-Pied stilt; poaka Himantopus himantopus At Risk-Declining

-Plovers, dotterels and lapwings (charadriidae)

-Spur-winged plover Vanellus miles Not threatened